WPRDC/api-training/what-the-people-want.md

 What did my neighbor just Google?
 API for individuals rating similar to credit score
 Restaurant health inspection results
+> **The WPRDC has a subset of this information for Allegheny County: We have all of the [food-facility inspection results where violations were reported](https://data.wprdc.org/dataset/allegheny-county-restaurant-food-facility-inspection-violations), updated on a regular basis.
+It would definitely be convenient to have this information in a more readily accessible form, so that if I'm thinking of going to a restaurant or about to walk into one, I can easily check the restaurant for recently reported food-safety problems.**
 Amazon
 Price-compare grocery store items (pull data from Target, Giant Eagle, etc.)
 Building permit dataset on WPRDC